 Method 1: Adding Nofollow Links Using the WordPress Menu Editor

-To get started, simply visit Appearance » Menus in your WordPress admin area.
+To get started, simply visit the Appearance » Menus page in your WordPress admin sidebar.

 First, you need to add the external link to your WordPress navigation menu just like you would add any custom link.

-To do that, you need to click on the ‘Custom Links’ tab so you can see the URL and Link Text options.
-Simply enter the URL and link text of the website you are linking to.
+To do that, click on the ‘Custom Links’ tab so you can see the URL and Link Text options.
+Here, simply enter the URL and link text of the website you are linking to.

-After that, you should click the ‘Add to Menu’ button and the link will be added to the ‘Menu structure’ column.
+After that, click the ‘Add to Menu’ button to add the external link to the ‘Menu structure’ column.

 If you don’t see the Link Target and Link Relationship options, then you will have to add them.

-Now you can scroll back down to your expanded menu item, and you will notice two new options.
-Next, simply enter
+Now, you can scroll back down to your expanded menu item, where you will notice two new options.

 nofollow in the link relationship field.

 We recommend that you also click the ‘Open link in a new tab’ checkbox when adding an external link.
-This is a great way to improve engagement and keep your visitors from leaving your website.
+This is a great way to improve engagement and keep your visitors from leaving your WordPress site.